hkapanen/hslhrt-hass-custom/README.md

 ## Sensor

 Sensor provides real time arrival information of a `route` (bus/tram) if available.
 If real time info is unavailable, it provides the scheduled arrival time of the `route`.
 If integration is configured with a `route`, sensor provides arrival times filtered for that `route` only.
 If the integration is configured without a `route`, it provides arrival times for all `routes` arriving at the given stop, in order of their arrival time.
-Sensor attributes provide the `Stop Name`, `Stop Code`, `Stop GTFS ID` and a list of upcoming `routes` with their arrival times for the day.
+Sensor attributes provide the `Stop Name`, `Stop Code`, `Stop GTFS ID` and a list of upcoming `routes` with their arrival times for a `limit` number of entries.

 <br/>